 Revenues are recognized in the period in which services are rendered.
 Net patient revenue consists of revenues for physical therapy and occupational therapy clinics that provide pre-and post-operative care and treatment for orthopedic related disorders, sports-related injuries, preventative care, rehabilitation of injured workers and neurological-related injuries.
-Net patient revenue (patient revenues less estimated contractual adjustments - as described below) is recognized at the estimated net realizable amounts from third-party payors, patients and others in exchange for services rendered when obligations under the terms of the contract are satisfied.
+Net patient revenues (patient revenues less estimated contractual adjustments - as described below) is recognized at the estimated net realizable amounts from third-party payors, patients and others in exchange for services rendered when obligations under the terms of the contract are satisfied.
 There is an implied contract between us and the patient upon each patient visit.
 Separate contractual arrangements exist between us and third-party payors (e.g. insurers, managed care programs, government programs, and workers' compensation programs) which establish the amounts the third parties pay on behalf of the patients for covered services rendered.
-While these agreements are not considered contracts with the customer, they are used for determining the transaction price for services provided to the patients covered by the third-party payors.
+While these agreements are not considered contracts with the customer, they are used for determining the transaction price for services are provided to the patients overed by the third-party payors.
 The payor contracts do not indicate performance obligations for us but indicate reimbursement rates for patients who are covered by those payors when the services are provided.
 At that time, we are obligated to provide services for the reimbursement rates stipulated in the payor contracts.
 The execution of the contract alone does not indicate a performance obligation.
 For self-paying customers, the performance obligation exists when we provide the services at established rates.
-The difference between our established rate and the anticipated reimbursement rate is accounted for as an offset to revenue-contractual allowance.
-The payment for the services rendered is due to the Company based on the respective payor contract.
+The difference between our established rate and the anticipated reimbursement for the services rendered is due to the Company based on the respective payor contract.
 Typically, we receive payment within thirty to forty-five days of service.